jsonicdev/rsschool-cv/cv.md

 ### About me :raising_hand:

-**I'm student and i want to become a software engineer and create new thighs that change the world and help people live peaceful life.**
+**I"m student and i want to become a software engineer and create new thighs that change the world and help people live peaceful life.**

 ---